National Healthy Soils Policy Network

 National Young Farmers Coalition

-Young Farmers helps shift power and change policy to equitably resource our new generation of working farmers.
-We are farmers, ranchers, and an intersectional coalition that works for justice and collective liberation of our food and farm systems.
-We champion and advocate for policies that recognize farming as a public service, and work in partnership with social justice movements for a future in which people, land, and relationships are respected.
+We are farmers and ranchers who steward the struggle to transform agriculture.
+We are an intersectional coalition that works for justice and collective liberation of our food and farm systems.
+We champion policies that resource connections to the land and foster our health in the face of climate crisis.
+We advocate for policies that recognize farming as a public service.
+We work in partnership with social justice movements for a future in which people, land, and relationships are respected.
+We aspire to stand in ever greater solidarity with global movements that advance human rights – especially the right to food and place.